Art Handling and Installation

 Courses are typically taught by one or more of the tutors listed below.

-Susan worked for over a decade at The Australian Centre for Contemporary Art and with the University of Melbourne Art Collection in Australia, where she was trained in best practice methods for collection care and preventative conservation across works on paper, paintings, textiles, objects and antiquities collections.
+Scott has previously worked as Gallery Co-ordinator at the Victorian College of the Arts and with the University of Melbourne Art Collection in Australia, where he was trained in best practice methods for collection care and preventative conservation across works on paper, paintings, textiles, objects and antiquities collections.
+He has over 8 years experience as a tutor in Fine Art in Melbourne Universities.
+Scott has a studio practice based in East London and has exhibited his own work in Australia, New Zealand, Portugal, Iceland, Norway and the United Kingdom.

 Please bring the following materials with you on the first day: